-You may purchase or redeem Class V shares of the funds on any business day.
-If you have an account directly with the funds, you can purchase or redeem shares by contacting Investor Services at 800 677-3863.
-You may also become a shareholder by establishing an account through various financial intermediaries authorized to offer Class V shares.
+You may purchase or redeem shares of the funds on any business day by calling your financial intermediary.
+The funds reserve the right to reject any purchase order and to close a shareholder's account at any time.
 Investments in Retail Prime Obligations Fund and Retail Tax Free Obligations Fund are limited to accounts beneficially owned by natural persons.